 Computed tomography or magnetic resonance imaging

-If cancer is diagnosed, other imaging tests (for example, chest x-ray, bone scan, or CT of the head, chest, or both) as well as blood tests may be done to determine whether and where the cancer has spread.
-However, sometimes cancer that has recently spread cannot be detected.
+If cancer is diagnosed, other imaging tests (for example, chest x-ray, bone scan, or CT of the chest) as well as blood tests may be done to determine whether and where the cancer has spread.
+However, sometimes cancer that has recently spread (metastasized) cannot be detected.
 Occasionally, surgery is needed to confirm the diagnosis.
-Rarely, doctors recommend a biopsy of either the kidney mass or other areas of the body concerning for spread to confirm the diagnosis.
+Rarely, doctors recommend a biopsy of either the kidney mass or other areas of the body that are suspected of having metastases to confirm the diagnosis.

 Prognosis for Kidney Cancer